Jackson’s Bay, 1874-1879: Resolutely Untamed

 When selling the idea in 1874, Mueller enthused about the area’s untapped value to the new colony.
 He declared that it contained “the very best description of agricultural land.”

 He proclaimed the creeks would “prove of the utmost advantage to the settlers.”
 He brushed aside the same creeks’ steep banks of three to six metres, saying they would provide “natural main drains.”
-He did admit the area between the rivers north of Jackson’s Bay held a large proportion of “very swampy land” but asserted that settlers with “experience” could easily drain it, and be rewarded with a “great depth” of good-quality soil.12
+He did admit the area between the rivers north of Jackson’s Bay held a large proportion of “very swampy land” but asserted that settlers with “experience” could easily drain it, and be rewarded with a “great depth” of good-quality soil.13

 Mueller’s opinion that a “very large extent of superior land… is ready for the plough as soon as cleared” summarises his tenuous linking of the area’s apparent potential and its major drawback: To access any arable land, the bush needed clearing.
-Mueller, like other officials, underestimated the difficulty of that process.
+Mueller, like other officials, underestimated the difficulty of that latter process.

-Mueller expanded on explorer and geologist Dr James Hector’s geological survey of new zealand during 1866 and 1867, in which Hector associated gold with the grey quartz and black iron sands along the beaches near Jackson’s Bay.
+Mueller expanded on explorer and geologist Dr James Hector’s writings, geological survey of new zealand during 1866 and 1867, in which Hector associated gold with the grey quartz and black iron sands along the beaches near Jackson’s Bay.

 Mueller said that gold had been found “on every beach and in almost every water course” in the district and he was “absolutely certain” that the discovery of gold would “at once attract a large population.”
 Heavier gold, he said, “has become a fact.”
 His message:

-There is moreover the work of ‘beach combing,’ which has been successfully carried on… Whenever black gold-bearing sand is covering the beaches, the settler may leave off cultivating his ground for a few days and take to beach combing—one of the easiest and withal most remunerative descriptions of gold working, and, so earn a few pounds in a very short time.16
+There is moreover the work of ‘beach combing,’ which has been successfully carried on… Whenever black gold-bearing sand is covering the beaches, the settler may leave off cultivating his ground for a few days and take to beach combing—one of the easiest and withal most remunerative descriptions of gold working, and, so earn a few pounds in a very short time.17

 _______________